DuarteArribas/correctingDgwNode/README.md

 The script produces:

 * the number of to be changed files;
-* 3 SQL script to execute inserts, updates and deletes.
+* 3 SQL scripts to execute inserts, updates and deletes.

 ## Installation